rmsk2/rustpwman/README.md

 If you have an older version of this repo on your machine you may need to perform a `cargo update` after pulling this release otherwise the official version 0.21 of cursive will not build.
 I am curently using version 1.93.0 of `rustc`.

+**CAUTION**: If you are using a `rustpwman` **version below 2.9.0 with a password file based on scrypt** please be careful when upgrading to the latest version as scrypt is not supported for the moment (see [below](#caveats)).
+Keep a copy of your older version and continue to use it or alternatively decrypt your password file using the `dec` command and then reencrypt it with the `enc` commmand and the argon2 PBKDF.
+After that you can switch to a version 2.9.0 or later.

 # How to run the software

 The basic concept of `rustpwman` is to manage a set of entries which have a value or content.
 The entries are presented in a flat list and no further structuring is offered at